Are under-eye wrinkles bothering you?

 Harsh makeup removers or scrubbing too vigorously can dry out the dermis and make lines and creases look worse.
 I use a balancing facial cleansing cream.
 Or you can make your own cleanser at home.

 How much water have you had today?
 Me?
 None yet.
 Most of us don’t drink enough—and while dehydration won’t cause under-eye wrinkles, it can make fine lines look worse.
+Stay hydrated to help keep your skin plump and smooth.

 Too little sleep speeds up skin aging.
 It raises cortisol (which breaks down collagen) and lowers growth hormone (which repairs skin).